-Our week-long summer school provides a thorough introduction to building conservation and traditional building materials and skills.
+The week-long introduction to building conservation and traditional building materials and method usually takes place in June each year.

 The course combines: